cc-tweaked/CC-Tweaked/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 ## Before reporting
- - Search for the bug both here and [on the ComputerCraft issues page](https://github.com/dan200/ComputerCraft/issues?utf8=%E2%9C%93&q=is%3Aissue+)
+ - Search for the bug on the issue tracker.
+Make sure to look at closed issues too!
- - If possible, try to reproduce on vanilla ComputerCraft.
-If it still occurs, [report on the ComputerCraft repo](https://github.com/dan200/ComputerCraft/issues/new) instead.
 -->

 ## Useful information to include:
  - Minecraft version
  - CC: Tweaked version
- - Detailed reproduction steps!** Sometimes I can spot a bug pretty easily, but often it's much more obscure.
-Anything you can give which will help reproduce it means it'll get fixed quicker.
+ - Detailed reproduction steps: sometimes I can spot a bug pretty easily, but often it's much more obscure.
+The more information I have to help reproduce it, the quicker it'll get fixed.